 By simply thinking of the 21-foot rule, many folks have forgotten (or were perhaps never taught) the actual principle to which it speaks, which is the reactive gap.
 This has caused a lot of confusion and training malpractice to create another inferred “rule” — that hand weapons only present a deadly threat if you’re within 21 feet of them.

 Were you to take the 21-foot business as a “rule,” it would be easy to make the (entirely incorrect) jump to believing that an individual within 21 feet of you holding a contact weapon could be engaged as a deadly threat, period, regardless of his or her behavior or other factors.
-This set the stage for the 9th Circuit Court of Appeals to weigh in.

 The most significant piece of information to come from Tueller’s article in S.W.A.T. magazine — and let us remember, that is what publicized the so-called “21-foot rule” — is the establishment of the reactive gap, not some kind of distance rule that must apply to all officers at all times under all circumstances.
 Rather than referring to it as a “21-foot rule,” I would humbly suggest that it be rebranded “the reactive gap.”
 This speaks more accurately to the principle rather than a predesignated — and potentially irrelevant — distance of 21 feet.